View changelog

 - Ad Experience

-- Perplexity has a stated plan for search ads that is positioned as different from Google’s approach.
+- Perplexity has (or is developing) a plan for search ads that is different from Google's.

 - Best For